ajdehn/AWS-Audit-Playbook/README.md

-#Description
+# Description
-AuditOps is an open source AWS security project & audit evidence collection tool.
-AuditOps goal is to ELIMINATE screenshots from the AWS audit process.
+AuditOps is designed to ELIMINATE screenshots from the AWS audit process.
+This open source project will help you gather JSON files that can be reviewed by your auditor.